Could I Have Been Exposed to Toxins at Ft. McClellan?

 The legislation has been waiting since it was introduced on June 2, 2015.

-In the meantime, f you are a veteran pursuing veterans’ disability benefits through the VA for Fort McClellan toxic exposure, the team at Hill & Ponton is available to help.
+If you are a veteran pursuing veterans’ disability benefits through the VA for Fort McClellan toxic exposure, the team at Hill & Ponton is available to help.
 We focus on veterans disability and social security law, so our clients can avoid financial hardship and other challenges.
 Contact us today for a free case evaluation!

 We are sorry that this post was not as useful for you!